-The total weight of plastic packaging purchased divided by the total weight of packaging purchased.
+The total weight of plastic packaging purchased by Upfield and third-party manufacturers divided by the total weight of packaging purchased.

-The total weight of reusable, recyclable or compostable packaging purchased divided by the total weight of packaging purchased.
+The total weight of reusable, recyclable or compostable packaging purchased by Upfield and third-party manufacturers divided by the total weight of packaging purchased.